uc-cdis/gen3.org/content/gen3-tools.md

 date: 2023-07-11
 g3Teaser:
   title: Gen3 Tools
   detail: Gen3 community members have created tools that facilitate interactions with a Gen3 Data Commons.
-These tools may be of use to users or operators.
+These tools may be of use to both Gen3 users or operators.
+Any questions about their use should be directed to the maintainers of the particular tool.
 g3Starts:
   title: Get Started
   s1: